uo-lca/CalRecycleLCA/Visualization/README.md

 #### LciaWaterfall

-Prototype waterfall diagram.
-Fragment LCIA results will be visualized in a waterfall diagram.
+Fragment LCIA results are visualized in a waterfall diagram.